thefalc/instabread-codelab-sample/README.md

 Additionally, this means the service account can only make requests to the specific connection.
 It has no direct read or write access to the data in the vault.

-1. Enter a name and description for your new service account like “&lt;Your Name> Moov Service Account”.
+1. Enter a name and description for your new service account like *Your Name* Moov Service Account.
 1. Click **Create service account**.
 1. Your browser downloads a credentials.json file containing your service account key.
 Store this file in a secure and accessible location.
 1. Click **Finish**.